mdn/temp-processes/pull-requests.md

 ## Opening a pull request

-### If you find something you want to work on

-Ideally you'll have found an issue or project task to work on before opening a pull request.
-Every pull request opened should be to close an existing issue.
-If you haven't check through issues on repos or public project boards to find something.
-If you have found a problem on MDN open an issue - more [information on issues can be found here](). **Issues need to be triaged before work can start.**

-Make sure the issue isn't assigned and no one has already opened a pull request for the task.
-You can do that by checking the issue and searching open pull requests

-If you're not sure where to start, reach out to us on [Discord]() and ask for feedback before starting on any work.

-### Opening a pull request

 When you're ready to open a pull request, follow these guidelines:

+- **Add the link to the issue you are closing:** Add 'Fixes' or 'Relates to' and the related issue in the description of the pull request.
+  More information about issues can be found [in our Community guidelines pages](https://developer.mozilla.org/en-US/docs/MDN/Community/Issues).
+- **Add a description of the changes:** Provide as much context and rationale for the pull request as possible.
 - **PRs should be short and focused to one issue:** If possible, group related set of changes into multiple, small PRs.
   If a PR becomes too large, the reviewer may close it and ask that you to submit pull requests for each logical set of changes that belong together.
-- **Add a description of what the pull request is doing:** Provide as much context and reason for opening the pull request.
-- **Add the link to the issue you are closing or working on:** Add 'Fixes' or 'Relates to' and the related issue in the description of the pull request.
-See [github link here]()
+- **Don't make grammar-only changes.**
+  MDN Web Docs contains technical documentation; you should not suggest prose style changes except where grammar is incorrect.
 - **Accompany code example changes with content changes:** This is important to ensure that updated examples are served correctly.
-If content changes also affect how examples are used, the related code examples should be updated in associated repositories.
+  If you're making content changes that affect how examples are used, the related code examples should also be updated.
-- **Add 'depends on'** with a link to a dependency if there are PRs that must land first (e.g. linked examples in other repos).
+- **Add 'depends on'** with a link to a dependency if there are PRs that must land first (e.g., code examples in other repositories).
 - **Add a reviewer** if you know who should review your PR already, such as a team member or a topic owner.
-- **Don't make grammar-only changes.**
-  MDN Web Docs contains technical documentation; you should not suggest prose style changes except where grammar is incorrect.
 - **Don't enable auto-merge.**

 ### After you open a pull request